 Healthy Pineapple Carrot Muffins are easy to make and perfectly moist!
-Loaded with shredded carrots, naturally sweetened with with honey + fruit, and made with whole grains.
+Loaded with shredded carrots, naturally sweetened with honey + fruit, and made with whole grains.
 The perfect healthy breakfast muffin!

 You all know I love a good veggie-loaded muffin recipe.
 And so do you, since they are always some of my most popular recipes!
 And I totally get it.
 Muffins are easy to make, perfectly portioned, great for meal prep, and can be a wonderful vessel for getting veggies in at breakfast.